MSP360 Managed Backup supports Hyper-V backups and restores.

 Hyper-V Failover Cluster Backup

-As of Backup Agent Virtual Edition for Windows 7.4, Hyper-V Failover Cluster backup is supported.
+As of Backup Agent Virtual Edition for Windows 7.4, Hyper-V Failover Cluster backup is supported in Backup Agent for Windows VM Edition.

 For now, Backup for Windows VM Edition supports only local Failover Cluster backup.
 This means that the Backup Agent instance must be installed on the Hyper-V host with a Failover Cluster to be backed up.